Z0rb14n/ServerClientHearts/README.md

 # ServerClientHearts

-The server for the server-client based Hearts game I'm trying to make.
+The project for the server-client based Hearts game I'm trying to make.

 ## Getting Started